intelagense/rwxrob/log/2021/04/03/README.md

+## Saturday, April 3, 2021, 3:50:10PM EDT <1617479410>

+Reminded about the UDP ProtoBuf cousin `capnproto` which was made by the same guy who made ProtoBuf, Kenton Vardan.

 ## Saturday, April 3, 2021, 2:54:24PM EDT <1617476064>

 TIL that Lens, The Kubernetes IDE is a thing and it makes visualizing